andreichiro/data_engineer_end2end/README.md

 # Used Tools

 - Motivation

   This project aimed to simulate a modern data stack, showcasing some familiarity in various technologies and skills relevant to a data engineer role:

   - Terraform, Docker, Docker-Compose, Ansible, Github Actions;
-  - Multiple AWS Services;
+  - Multiple AWS Services - Glue, Kinesis, ECS, Athena, API Gateway, SageMaker (as well as load-balancers, subnets and so on) - in an event-driven architecture;
-  - Databricks, Spark and Spark SQL;
+  - Databricks, Pyspark and Spark SQL;
-  - Pyhon, pandas and Django;
+  - Python, Pandas, Databases and Django;
   - Airflow;
   - dbt cloud;
-  - YouTube API;
+  - API;
   - Whisper (OpenAi);

-- Technologies used
+  - LLM, fine-tuning;
+  - Data modeling, Medallion architecture, normalizations;
+  - Design patterns (such as factory), Python abstract classes, problem-solving with Python;

-  The following technologies were utilized throughout the project:
+  - The following technologies were utilized throughout the project:

   - Terraform: Provisioned infrastructure as code, enabling efficient and reproducible deployment.
 Combined with Ansible, it facilitated dependency installation;

   - Docker Compose: Used to initiate Apache Airflow for scheduling and orchestration.
-Airflow DAGs run a Python script to extract data from the YouTube API using an adapter design pattern;
+Airflow DAGs run a Python script to extract data from the YouTube API using an factory design pattern;

   - AWS Services: Leveraged multiple AWS services such as API Gateway, Lambda, Athena, and Kinesis for data ingestion, storage, and transformation.
 S3 triggers were set up to activate the staging layer in Databricks upon data arrival;